79 Pages Posted: 20 Dec 2017 Last revised: 7 Oct 2021

 Date Written: October 26, 2019

-We study a monopoly's robust pricing problem in which the seller does not know the customers' valuation distribution but knows its mean and variance.
-Such minimum requirement of information only requires that the pricing managers be able to answer two questions: How much will your targeted customers pay on average?
-And, to measure your confidence in the previous answer, what is the standard deviation of customer valuations?
-We focus on the maximin profit criterion and derive distribution-free upper and lower bounds on the profit function.
-By maximizing the profit lower bound, we obtain the optimal robust price in closed form as well as its distribution-free, worst-case performance bound.
-The optimal robust price is lower than the mean valuation and than the optimal prices under the minimax absolute regret and maximin relative performance criterion.
-The more variable the valuation distribution, the lower the optimal robust price should be.
-Moreover, we observe that having certain additional information about the distribution may not be of significant additional value.
+We study a monopolistic robust pricing problem in which the seller does not know the customers' valuation distribution for a product but knows its mean and variance.
+This minimal requirement for information means that the pricing managers only need to be able to answer two questions: How much will your targeted customers pay on average?
+And, to measure your confidence in the previous answer, what is the standard deviation of customer valuations.
+We first focus on the maximin profit criterion and derive distribution-free upper and lower bounds on the profit function.
+By maximizing the tight profit lower bound, we obtain the optimal robust price in closed form as well as its distribution-free, worst-case performance bound.
 We then extend the single-product result to study the robust pure bundle pricing problem where the seller only knows the mean and variance of each product, and provide easily verifiable, distribution-free, sufficient conditions that guarantee the pure bundle to be more robustly profitable than a la carte (i.e., separate) sales.
-Finally, we provide a distribution-free, worst-case performance guarantee for pricing under a bundling heuristic scheme in which customers choose from buying either a single product or a pure bundle.
-The robust price is in closed form and hence is easily computed.
-Its interpretation can be easily explained to pricing managers and there exists a natural connection with the newsvendor ordering decision that is widely taught in the MBA classrooms.
+We further derive a distribution-free, worst-case performance guarantee for a heuristic scheme in which customers choose between buying either a single product or a pure bundle.
+Moreover, we generalize separate sales and pure bundling to a scheme called clustered bundling that imposes a price for each mutually exclusive subset of products and allows customers to choose one or multiple subsets, and provide various algorithms to compute clustered bundling heuristics.
+In parallel, most of our results hold for the minimax relative regret criterion as well.
+The robust price for a single product is in closed form under the maximin profit or minimax relative regret criterion and hence is easily computable.
+Its interpretation can be easily explained to pricing managers.
+We also provide efficient algorithms to compute various mixed bundling heuristics for the multi-product problem.

 Keywords: pricing, robust optimization